From Switzerland and France to the National Court: the domino effect of the Zapatero case

 José Luis Calama is now leading the investigation.

-French and Swiss investigators warned that it was an organization with connections to Venezuela that had allegedly diverted funds to Europe illegally.
-The money came from public food programs of Nicolás Maduro's government, the so-called Local Supply and Production Committees (CLAP), but also from the sale of gold by the Bank of Venezuela to a company in the United Arab Emirates through Swiss accounts.
-In particular, France and Switzerland were scrutinizing three individuals who had allegedly lent money to the airline.
+The French and Swiss investigators warned that it was an organization with connections to Venezuela that had allegedly diverted funds to Europe illegally.
+The money came from the public food programs of Nicolás Maduro's government, the so-called Local Supply and Production Committees (CLAP), but also from the sale of gold by the Bank of Venezuela to a company in the United Arab Emirates through Swiss accounts.
+In particular, France and Switzerland were scrutinizing three individuals who allegedly lent money to the airline.

 Cargando